Go back to all articles

 Different Types of UAT

-Other than understanding the difference between functional and user acceptance testing clearly, make sure you have a clear distinction between the most common types of UAT.
+Other than understanding the difference between qa and uat testing clearly, make sure you have a clear distinction between the most common types of UAT.
 Here are the most popular user acceptance testing examples:

 1. Alpha testing